zriyansh/signoz.io/opentelemetry/2021-08-18-opentelemetry-go.md

 **Steps to install sample Go application:**

-1. Clone sample Go application repository
+1. **Clone sample Go application repository**<br></br>
    From your terminal use the following command to clone sample Go application GitHub repository.
    ```
    git clone https://github.com/SigNoz/sample-golang-app.git
    ```
-2. Update path to sample-golang-app & check if the app is working Update your terminal path to the sample app directory and check if the app is working or not using the following command:
+2. **Update path to sample-golang-app**<br></br>
+   Update your terminal path to the sample app directory and check if the app is working or not using the following command:

    ```
    cd sample-golang-app
    go run main.go
    ```

    Make sure you have an available port for running your app.
-If, by default, the go app tries to run on port 8080, you might get an error as SigNoz uses port 8080 for its query service.
+SigNoz uses `port 8080` for its query service.
 On your mac terminal, you can set the listening port of your app by using the following command:

    ```
    export PORT = 8081